qir-alliance/qir-spec/3_Notices.md

 ## Code of Conduct

-Please contact the [QIR Alliance](https://qir-alliance.org/) for Code of Conduct issues or inquires.
+Please contact a publicly listed member of the

-[Ideally list two different individuals above (not a generic mailing list) as someone submitting a Code of Conduct complaint will want to know exactly who is receiving the complaint.
-We recommend two individuals in the case one of the individuals is the subject of or directly involved in the subject of a complaint.]
+[QIR Alliance](https://github.com/orgs/qir-alliance/people) for Code of Conduct issues or inquires.

 ## License Acceptance